 Once the train leaves the dinky narrow-gauge station at Żnin (east of the town’s bus station), it trundles very slowly through a succession of low green hills covered with crops, pausing briefly at a stop serving the village of Wenecja before reaching the Wenecja Narrow Gauge Railway Museum, a showcase of narrow little engines, carriages and their associated memorabilia.
 Across the rails from the museum are the ruins of a 14th-century castle.

 The next stop on the line is the Archaeological Reserve at Biskupin, a major attraction; then the train finally reaches the village of Gąsawa.
-The main sight of interest here is St Nicholas' Church, a 17th-century wooden structure with an unusual mix of architectural styles.
+The main sight of interest here is St Nicholas' Church, a 17th-century wooden structure with an unusual mix of architectural styles: Gothic, baroque, neoclassical and more modern additions.
+When the church was renovated in 1999, the workers discovered original frescoes that had been covered up by a mixture of reeds and plaster.
+The paintings depict saints and other Biblical figures, and have been revealed by careful ‘excavation’.